Table of Contents

 Introduction

 💻 HACKER Ok let’s dive into setting up our new baby Rust project and get it off the ground!
-This post will guide you to have your project set up to start adding Rust configuration and logic specifically for a embedded project.
-By the end of this post we will be able to run a short “Hello world” within our Raspberry Pi Pico W microcontroller!
+This post will guide you through setting up your project to start adding Rust configuration and logic specifically for a embedded project.
+By the end of this post, we will be able to run a short “Hello world” within our Raspberry Pi Pico 2 W microcontroller!

 Adding Files and Configurations